super-cooper/twonote/GIT.md

 git checkout -
 ```
 The main branch of the project will be called `master`.
 Please don't write any
 large changes to master before conferring with the group.
+Editing master is how
+nasty merge conflicts tend to happen.
 8. To see all the branches in the repository, use
 ```
 git branch -a